samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 ## GitHub Discussions

-GitHub Discussions are a way to have conversations about your project directly in GitHub.
+GitHub Discussions are a way to have conversations about your project directly on GitHub.
 They are a great way to discuss ideas, ask questions, and share knowledge with your community.

 ## Issue Template